 It makes them actually care about cybersecurity

 Most importantly of all, security awareness training will be sure to make your employees actually care about cybersecurity.
 If left to their own devices, your workforce might not fully understand the magnitude of this problem, simply because they don’t see the danger that it causes.
-However, once they are made aware of that could occur once a cyberattack has taken place (which could include them losing their jobs because you can’t afford to pay them anymore), they will no doubt start taking this plight a lot more seriously.
+However, once they are made aware of all the trouble that could occur once a cyberattack has taken place (which could include them losing their jobs because you can’t afford to pay them anymore), they will no doubt start taking this plight a lot more seriously.